kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 ---
-title: "Integration testing in Kubernetes"
+title: "How we approached integration testing in Kubernetes, and why we stopped using Helm tests"
 author:
   name: "Adam Szecowka and Karolina Zydek"
 tags: